Hydro-Man: Fictional character biography

 Hydro-Man joined supervillain teams such as the Sinister Syndicate, and the Frightful Four.
 While working with the Sinister Syndicate, Hydro-Man demonstrates a willingness to put up with just about anything in the name of financial gain.
 He ignores the constant politicking of the other members and looks past the Beetle's betrayal of the group to the Kingpin in the belief that the group was economically beneficial to him.
 Hydro Man was a member of Crimson Cowl's Masters of Evil, and battled the Thunderbolts.
 After the disintegration of the group, he began to cooperate with the Shocker.
-He was hired by the Green Goblin to be part of his Sinister Twelve to help kill Spider-Man, but he was defeated again.
-He was also recruited by the Wizard to be a member of a new Frightful Four, the Wizard enhancing his powers while also implanting various security protocols that would allow the Wizard to trap Hydro-Man in a liquid-but-conscious state if he did anything that the Wizard disapproved of.
+He was hired by Green Goblin to be part of his Sinister Twelve to help kill Spider-Man, but he was defeated again.

+Hydro-Man was recruited by the Wizard to be a member of a new Frightful Four, the Wizard enhancing his powers while also implanting various security protocols that would allow the Wizard to trap Hydro-Man in a liquid-but-conscious state if he did anything that the Wizard disapproved of.

 Morris was one of the 46 villains to escape the Raft when Sauron was broken out by Electro.
 Before escaping, he attempts to drown Jessica Drew, Matt Murdock, Foggy Nelson, and Luke Cage.
 After the "Civil War" storyline, he is seen alongside Shocker and Boomerang.
 This group attempts to rob Baily's Auction House but are interrupted by Spider-Man and then Initiative members War Machine and Komodo.
 The latter are there to neutralize Spider-Man.
 The trio escapes, but they are later defeated by the Scarlet Spiders.

 When a member of Wizard's Frightful Five, Hydro-Man received a costume from Wizard that is made from the same material as the Human Torch's costume.
 In the Frightful Five's fight with the Fantastic Four, Hydro-Man was frozen in Titan's atmosphere.
 Hydro-Man is hired by the Hood to take advantage of the split in the superhero community caused by the Superhuman Registration Act.

 Hydro-Man appeared in Brand New Day as one of the villains in the Bar with No Name.

 During the "Spider-Island" storyline, Hydro-Man battles the Young Allies as Spider-Man shows up to help defeat him.

 When Spider-Man, his mind swapped with Doctor Octopus, sends a message to various supervillains to capture "Spider-Man" alive and bring him to "Doctor Octopus" in the Raft, Hydro Man is among the supervillains that receives the message.
 He is defeated and captured by employees of Horizon Labs.

 In a plot to drown New York City in its filth as part of a ransom demand, Hydro-Man absorbed the wastewater from the North River Wastewater Treatment Plant.
 His plan was thwarted by Spider-Man with the help of Deadpool, where Spider-Man threw Deadpool inside of him with active grenades.